Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 All members of the Allegheny Community have a right to learn and work in an environment free from unlawful discriminatory, harassing, and violent conduct.
 To ensure compliance with federal and state civil rights laws and regulations and to affirm the College’s commitment to promoting the goals of fairness and equity in all aspects of the educational program or activity, the College has developed internal policies and procedures that provide a prompt, fair and impartial process for those involved in allegations of harassment, discrimination, or sexual misconduct.

-Promoting a diverse environment free of discrimination, discriminatory harassment, sexual harassment, and sexual violence while supporting freedom of expression is not to be viewed as mutually exclusive; these values are to be considered in tandem when addressing incidents of alleged discriminatory harassment, sexual harassment, or sexual violence.
+Promoting a diverse environment free of discrimination, discriminatory harassment, sex-based harassment, and sexual violence while supporting freedom of expression is not to be viewed as mutually exclusive; these values are to be considered in tandem when addressing incidents of alleged discriminatory harassment, sex-based harassment, or sexual violence.
 As affirmed in the Statement of Community, members of the College community will respectfully confront and proactively seek to prevent all forms of harassment, discrimination, and sexual misconduct, including sexual violence, intimate partner violence and stalking in the Allegheny College community, when it is safe to do so.

 In establishing this policy, the College’s purposes include:

-1. to establish that no member of our College community should be subject to harassment, discrimination, or violence based on the individual’s race, color, national origin, ethnicity, sex, sexual orientation, gender, gender identity, gender expression, age, religion, or disability.
+• to establish that no member of our College community should be subject to harassment, discrimination, or violence based on the individual’s race, color, national origin, ethnicity, sex, sexual orientation, gender, gender identity, gender expression, age, religion, or disability.

 Definitions